 The rest of the island is home to a wide array of animals including deer, seals, red squirrels and eagles which you’ll see with varying degrees of success depending on the time of year you visit.
 You might consider packing your binoculars just in case the occasional curious furry head pops up to watch you from the roadside.

 If you’d rather just power along the ring road you should easily be able to complete the entire circuit in under six hours, which is one of the reasons so many day visitors take their bikes to the island.

 Those looking for a slightly longer venture can add mileage to the route by cutting across ‘The String’ road that bisects the island more or less midway from east to west and cycling a figure of eight circuit instead of following the A841’s oval.

 Altenatively, you could tackle the north and south sections over two days which would give you more time to enjoy the occasional roadside diversions like the Machrie Moor standing stones on the west coast and Brodick Castle on the east, with the option to deviate from the coastal trail and explore the surrounding landscape.

 Just bear in mind the east coast from Brodick towards Lochranza is quite challenging due to several steep hills so you’ll need to plan extra time to complete that section.

-Places of interest away from the trail are too many to mention in this article but I’ll just mention that the south of Arran has the largest areas of woodland on the island and there are several mountain bike trails branching off from the Arran Coastal Way, while the trail on the northern end more or less sticks close to the shoreline, but both are equally enjoyable.
+Places of interest away from the trail are too many to mention in this article so I’ll just say the south of Arran has the largest areas of woodland on the island and there are several mountain bike trails branching off from the Arran Coastal Way, while the trail on the northern end more or less sticks close to the shoreline, but both are equally enjoyable.